 Adobe is taking pre-orders on InDesign 2.0, the next generation of its page layout software that offers native OS X-comptaibility, object transparency, long-document management options, one-step table creation, XML import and export, improved performance, and other enhancements.
 The $700 application is available as a $100 upgrade previous versions and as a $300 competitive upgrade.
 It is expected to ship in the first calendar quarter of 2002.

 The Universal Music Group today is expected to release its first copy-proteted soundtrack, which will prevent users from copying the \"music onto another CD or use their PCs to \'rip\' tracks in digital MP3 format.
 The copy-protection technology will also render the disc unplayable on Macintosh computers, DVD players and game consoles, such as Sony\'s PlayStation 2.
 It might not even play in some CD players,\" according to SiliconValley.com.
 Mac users can provide feed back to Universal via its Website. [feedback link added]

+An interview with Adobe CEO Bruce Chizen has some interesting comments about the company\'s development plans for OS X, which notes a Photoshop for OS X release is due sometime in the second quarter of next year and that Adobe is still evaluating plans to bring its forthcoming DVD software to Mac.
 [Photoshop for OS X] \"Our Windows business has been growing.
 But from a creative, professional perspective, the true creative professional or designer is still predominately Macintosh....Many [OS X users] are waiting for Photoshop, which we intend to release in the second quarter of next year.
 We think many customers will buy not only Photoshop, but OS X, new Macs and a lot of other Adobe OS X apps.\" [DVD app for Mac?] \"Will you be developing products for both Mac and Windows?
 We haven\'t decided yet.
 It\'s something we\'re still evaluating.
 The challenge on the Mac is that it would be competing against Apple with their DVD Pro solution.
 If we believe they will have an unfair advantage, then we will probably choose not to compete against them.\"

 Intelli Innovations has released Package Tracker 3.7, an update to its multi-carrier package management software that adds Tracking History, a new QuickTrack option, improved Airborne Express support, and a new AppleScript Studio example.
 [Classic, Carbon]

 Scott Kevill\'s free multiplayer online gaming service, GameRanger 2.1.4, has \"extensive\" changes to support new server back-end, offers manual selection of games (including Cocoa games), simplifies the regististration process, and centralizes Buddy/ignore lists preferences on the main server.
 An OS X version is still in development but due \"soon.\"

 St. Clair today released Default Folder 3.1.3, an update to its shareware enhancement for Open and Save dialogs.
 It restores the ability to show and hide the Finder when file dialogs appear, as well as fixing a compatibility problem with Eudora and minor issues with several features.

 Lou Palma writes about an upcoming (unannounced) retail Apple Store in Northeast New Jersey: \"I was shopping in the Short Hills Mall in New Jersey last night, and on the first floor (right across from Williams Sonoma), there is a boarded up store with the words \'Announcing Apple Computers & Software\') painted on it.
 It did not say when the store would be open, however.
 This is good news for those of us in Northeast New Jersey like myself.
 The Tice\'s Corner store is a little far to drive.
 The Short Hills mall is \'the\' upscale mall in Northeast NJ.
 It should be a good location for Apple.\"

 Tangram Enterprise today announced OS X support for its flagship IT asset tracking product, Asset Insight, which tracks and manages \"every business asset from the moment the purchase order is approved to its final disposal.\"

 Willow Design has introduced the Walmopiztreet Slipcase for Pismo or Wallstreet PowerBooks.
 The $65 case features a contoured protective flap, large mesh accessory pocket, zippered organizer pocket and convenient back map or magazine pocket.
 Willow has also posted details about its \"more standard two level case,\" the PowerBook G3 Carry Case, offers more protection plus rom for accessories up an inch thick.
 The $90 case is on sale for $70 as part of Willow\'s 2001 year end sale.

 JomoSoft\'s osXigen 1.0 is a new Cocoa-native ftp client with support for queue-based downloads, \"active\" bookmarks, and filters with regular expression matching as well as Keychain and AppleScript support.
 The registration price is $15 ($10 off) through February 2002.

 Carvware has updated its $15 shareware GamePad Companion 1.2, which adds the the ability to use many gaming devices to control the mouse cursor, mouse buttons, and scroll wheel.
 It also now includes an auto-fire option as well as the option to turn off key-repeat.
 Version 1.2 also adds better filtering, multi-device support, auto detection of added/removed devices, and an improved user interface.